matoy/AzureResourceGroupLockCheck/README.md

 * Global Exceptions:
 There are some Azure internal resource groups that you might not want to check like NetworkWatcherRG, etc.
 You can specify comma separated names.
+The ARM templates already brings some usefull examples.

 * Signature:
 When this function will be called by your monitoring system, you likely might forget about it.